 It was not long before I began studying the more advanced concepts of jazz.
 When I left 6th form, I had two options.
 The first option was to attend music college to further my playing.
 The problem was that I already had many commitments to bands and projects I was involved in so I decided to follow option two and teach myself.
 I spent a couple of years where I would regularly practise for 10 – 12 hours per day and spent a fortune on books.
 The one area I also think that guitarists are very weak in is transcribing.
 There are tab books available for nearly all the albums that you can buy nowadays.
 When I was learning, I used my ear to work out any songs or licks that I wanted to know how to play.
 This method takes longer but is the only way to develop a good ear

-All of this hard work has paid off as I now have a very successful teaching practice and get to play with some great musicians.
-I often get asked to conduct seminars on various aspects of guitar playing, have written a popular book – the Paul Hill Guitar Theory and Technique Book, I am an examiner for the London College of Music and am a listed teacher with the Registry of Guitar Tutors.
+All of this hard work has paid off as I now have a very successful teaching practice and I get to play with some great musicians.
+I often get asked to conduct seminars on various aspects of guitar playing, I have online guitar courses available, I have written a popular book – the Paul Hill Guitar Theory and Technique Book, I am an examiner for the London College of Music and I am a listed teacher with the Registry of Guitar Tutors.
 I am also the first person ever to pass the FLCM Jazz Guitar performance diploma which makes me a Fellow of the London College of Music – the highest diploma awarded by the London College of Music.
 There is more information on my teaching style and the various projects that I am involved in throughout this site.